How to Install PostgreSQL 17 on Ubuntu (26.04, 24.04, 22.04)

 sudo systemctl enable postgresql --now

-Manage the PostgreSQL Service
+Manage PostgreSQL 17 Service on Ubuntu

 sudo systemctl stop postgresql